 The orchestration was ideally suited and exploited the rich tones of the cello and moved seamlessly from melodic, sublime moments to those of aggressive discord punctuated by sustained silence.
-The flavours and colours of the composition had echoes of Schubert, Schoenburg, Max Richter and, not surprisingly, every other cello piece you care to think of and was a joy to be immersed in. - ' ArtsTalkMagazine'
+The flavors and colors of the composition had echoes of Schubert, Schoenburg, Max Richter and, not surprisingly, every other cello piece you care to think of and was a joy to be immersed in. - ' ArtsTalkMagazine'

 PROGRAM TEXT BY SAMIR CALIXTO

 On the terrifying beauty of silence.